cloudmesh-community/hid-sp18-409/swaggerCodegen/README.md

 * Based on the GPS location of the user nearby crimes will be returned.

 ## Executing instructions
+* you should be running this program in python 3 environment.
 * git clone the project.
-* change the directory to server folder
+* change the directory to swaggerCodegen folder
+* create the swagger server with following command
+** make service
-* run the swagger server with following commands
+* run the swagger server with following command
-* pip install -r requirements.txt
-* python setup.py install
-* python -m swagger_server
+** make start
+* Install the client program using following command ** make client
+* test the program using following command
+** make test
+* stop the service using following command
+** make stop
+* clean the server and client codes using following command ** make clean

-## API informations
+## API informations and Results
 * End Point : /crimes
 * http://localhost:8080/v1/crimes?latitude=41.981398861&longitude=-87.754384567
 	* The Crimes endpoint returns information about the crimes previously happened at a given location or nearby locations.